chaggysen/McGill-IntroComputerScience/README.md

 # McGill-IntroComputerScience
 Assignments for Introduction to Computer Science class at McGill University

+## Final Project: Twitter
+For this project you will write several classes to simulate searching through a Twitter-like data base.
+Make sure you implement all required methods according to the instructions given below.
+In addition to the required methods, you are free to add as many other private methods as you want.

 ## Assignment 1: Travel Agency
 For this assignment you will write several classes to simulate an online travel agency.